wheat0r/lightpanda_docker_image/README.md

 # About this Repository
-This is a Lightpanda docker image building repository.
+This is a third party Lightpanda docker image building repository.

+Images are built based on official [Dockerfile](https://github.com/lightpanda-io/browser/blob/main/Dockerfile)

+As the official release currently only offers nightly builds and no stable release version is available, this repository will only generate nightly tags.

-You can visit Lightpanda docker image at [HERE](https://hub.docker.com/r/wheat0r/lightpanda)
+You can visit this Lightpanda docker image at [HERE](https://hub.docker.com/r/wheat0r/lightpanda)

 If images were not working normally, please open an issue.